makaveli2P/curio/docs/examples/detailed_examples/05-flooding-complaints.md

 ![Example 5-3](../images/5-3.png)

 ## Step 3: Display results using a table
 In the last step, we performed computational analysis to get the total number of complaints per zip code.
 A possible way to see these types of results is using a table.
-We will connect the **Computational Analysis Node** with a **Table Node** to display our results in Table format.
-You do not need to include any code in the **Table Node**.
+We will connect the **Computational Analysis Node** with a **Data Pool Node** to display our results in Table format.
+You do not need to include any code in the **Data Pool Node**.

 ![Example 5-4](../images/5-4.png)